-AIA, towards creating long-term and sustainable value for all the Stakeholders, remained committed to a holistic Sustainability approach in line with the Company's commitment to the UN Sustainable Development Goals (SDGs) and the equivalent national priorities.
+With a mission to create long-term, sustainable value for all its Stakeholders, AIA continued to adopt a holistic Sustainability approach in line with its commitment to the UN Sustainable Development Goals (SDGs) and the equivalent national priorities.

 In 2021, the Airport Company issued its 18th Annual and Sustainability Report (ASR), in line with contemporary practice, international standards and ACI EUROPE's Guidelines for a Sustainability Strategy for Airports (SSA).
 An independent Sustainability Assurance body reviewed ASR and certified its contents' accuracy, completeness and compliance with the applicable standards.